 Summary and Future Directions

 As this review of the literature reveals, we now know a great deal about women's experiences of trauma and PTSD.
-In general, research indicate that women experience fewer traumatic events compared with men, though the kinds of traumatic events they experience are typically associated with higher risk for PTSD.
+In general, research indicates that women experience fewer traumatic events compared with men, though the kinds of traumatic events they experience are typically associated with higher risk for PTSD.
 While women are more likely than men to develop PTSD, research generally suggests more gender similarities than differences in the way that women and men experience PTSD.
-Finally, while there is some research suggesting that women and men may respond equally well to treatment, additional research is needed to better understand gender differences in PTSD treatment.
+Finally, there is some research suggesting that women may experience great improvements in PTSD following treatment and that PTSD treatment may also produce greater benefits for women's broader quality of life.

 References